We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Amazon

 What we liked: This supremely sturdy grill is portable and solid enough to act as a tabletop grill for apartment dwellers and folks with small outdoor areas.
 It can be lit with an indicator button or a match, and the nonstick-coated firebox makes it easy to clean up grease.
-We also appreciated the two small-but-useful hinged work tables, which would be especially handy if grilling while camping or at the beach (and can be folded down for compact storage).
+We also appreciated the two small-but-useful hinged work tables, which would be especially handy for grilling while camping or at the beach.
 It's available in a handful of colors, too.

 What we didn’t like: It doesn’t come with a stand, although that can be purchased separately.
 It’s a little pricey for a portable grill.